-Each and every organization has the responsibility for informing its membership, both old and new, of University policies, including those of hazing.
-All Georgia College & State University student organizations are responsible for the actions of all visiting members, friends, and/or alumni who will be subject to the same behavioral standards and policies as members of the organization.
+Each and every organization has the responsibility for informing its membership of University policies, including those of hazing.
+All Georgia College student organizations are responsible for the actions of all visiting members, friends, and/or alumni who will be subject to the same behavioral standards and policies as members of the organization.

 - Paddling in any form;

 - Performances producing excessive fatigue, physical exhaustion or physical injury;